13 Top-Rated Resorts in Chicago, IL

 4. Waldorf Astoria Chicago

 Waldorf Astoria is one of the most recognized luxury brand names in the world.
 And yet, the Chicago hotel exudes an extremely boutique vibe.
-The 215-room Waldorf Astoria is one of the top resorts in Chicago, Illinois - and in the country, overall.
+The 215-room Waldorf Astoria is one of the best resorts in Chicago - and in the country, overall.

 Guests check in to a chic, marble-clad lobby that harkens back to Chicago's heyday of old-world glamour, though the hotel itself was opened in 2006.
 The design swings sleek and modern, with plenty of dark leathers, wrought-iron, and marble.